-Your plan premium is due in our office by the last day of the month preceding the coverage month.
-If we have not received your payment by the first of the coverage month, we will send you a notice telling you the amount you owe.
+Your plan premium is due in our office by the first day of the coverage month.
+If we have not received your payment by the due date, we will send you a notice telling you the amount you owe.

 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.
 We have the right to pursue collections of any premiums you owe.
 If we don't receive your premium payment within 60 days and you are enrolled in our optional supplemental benefits package (Advantage Plus), we may terminate those benefits and you will not be able to sign up for the benefits again until October 15 for coverage to become effective January 1.